The Unexplored Areas in Smart Switches Industry – a White Space Analysis

 Do you also think – how companies like Microsoft and Coca-Cola are superior in their domain?
 Microsoft dominates the industry in computer operating systems and Coca-Cola in beverages and snacks.

-Bill Gates sensed the need of an easy to use computer operating system and Coca-Cola caught the new addiction of people for soda drinks.
+Bill Gates sensed the need for an easy to use computer operating system and Coca-Cola caught the new addiction of people for soda drinks.
 Both entered in industries of their interest early and are still leading till today.
 Simply put, they spotted the white space and grabbed the opportunity.

-Same goes for any other industry.
+The same goes for any other industry.
 Take Segway that entered into the self-balancing vehicle industry way earlier than others.
 It’s is still reaping the fruits of success even though the whole Hoverboard industry has turned to a mess.

-Similarly, in many industries, a lot of white spaces are present which if spotted and worked on, could make a company next Coca Cola of a new field.
+Similarly, in many industries, a lot of white spaces are present which if spotted and worked on, could make a company the next Coca Cola of a new field.

 One such industry is smart switches – the backbone of the internet of things.
 A lot of white spaces exist in it.